amanda-park/amanda-park.github.io/_posts/2020-05-23-lie-factor-visualization.md

 ---
 layout: post
-title: "When Data Visualizations Lie to You: Thinking Statistically"
+title: "Thinking Statistically: When Data Visualizations Lie to You"
 date: 2020-05-23
 tags: [thinking-statistically]
 ---